kid2407/BannerMod/README.md

 # Banner mod

-A simple mod making it easier to create your own banners.
+A simple mod making it easy to get banners with characters on them and some more.

+If you have a question, ideas on how to improve the mod or wish to propose a new feature, create an [Issue](https://github.com/kid2407/BannerMod/issues/new) or a [Pull request](https://github.com/kid2407/BannerMod/issues/compare).

+For a list of planned/upcoming features, take a look at the [Roadmap](https://github.com/kid2407/BannerMod/projects/1).

 ## Installation